Hello, you have come here looking for the meaning of the word

 manic (comparative more manic, superlative most manic)

-- Of or pertaining to someone who exhibits mania or craziness; wicked.
+- Characterized by mania or craziness; wicked.

 2017 January 19, Peter Bradshaw, “T2 Trainspotting review – choose a sequel that doesn’t disappoint”, in The Guardian, London, archived from the original on 20 January 2017:Reuniting the cast of Trainspotting for a new adventure 21 years on could have gone badly.
 The BBC's misjudged This Life + 10, bringing the cast of the iconic 90s TV drama back together, is a case in point.
-But [Danny] Boyle and his four musketeers give it just the right frantic, jaded energy and manic anxiety.
+But Boyle and his four musketeers give it just the right frantic, jaded energy and manic anxiety.

-- (psychiatry) Suffering from mania, the state of an abnormally elevated or irritable mood, arousal, and/or energy levels.
+- (psychiatry) Suffering from mania (the state of an abnormally elevated or irritable mood, arousal, and/or energy levels).

 Derived terms